• Menu

 The Salida Inn and Hostel.

 Salida is a Rocky Mountain town, and this property is just half of a mile away from the city center.
-With excellent ratings, the Salida Inn and Hostel is a cozy place to unwind for a night or two.
+With excellent ratings, the Salida Hostel is a cozy place to unwind for a night or two.
 They offer comfortable double rooms with mountain views, a family room for up to six people, and all accommodations have private bathrooms here.

 Nightly rates are affordable and include WiFi access and air conditioning.